experimentalDataAesthetics/play-splom/README.md

     npm run dev

-This will compile and open an Electron app in development mode.
+This will compile and open an Electron app in development mode with hot loading of code and stylesheets.

 `Alt-Command-i` will open Chrome Devtools